absa-subatomic-legacy/local-hadron-collider/README.md

 ...
 ```

-To configure dnsmasq to resolve to your minishift IP, add the following to your `dnsmasq.conf`:
+To configure dnsmasq to resolve to your minishift IP, add the following to your `/usr/local/etc/dnsmasq.conf`:

 ```
 # IP of the HAProxy router: minishift ip